 Wire strippers have a serrated mouth that allows you to peel the outer covering of the wire and make customized connections.

 This is one of the best electrician tools that make your job easy when you are doing electrical work in narrow spaces.
 It’s a retractable coil that can run between gang boxes through conduit piping.
 As the coil comes out at the other end, it is hooked to the fish tape and can be retracted to pull the wire out.

 A voltage tester allows you to do electrical work safely.
 By touching it to the socket or circuit board, you can find out if they are active.

-A conduit bender does exactly what it says: bending the wire to a certain degree, so that it runs along specific areas of the wall.
+A conduit bender does exactly what it says: bending the wire to a certain degree so that it runs along with specific areas of the wall.
 This allows you to carefully hide the wires to preserve the aesthetic appeal of the house.

-A flashlight is the perfect tool when working in tight and dark places.
+A flashlight is a perfect tool when working in tight and dark places.
 It’s time to leave that lantern behind.

 Getting electrocuted is not fun.
 Insulated gloves, generally made of rubber, prevent electricity from passing through, which makes them one of the best electrician tools.